- When and where will SNCURCS be held?

 What types of presentations will there be?

 Poster Presentations: Students who present in this format will prepare a poster for upload and an optional short (5 min max) video describing it.
 This type of presentation is asynchronous and will have a comment box for questions and feedback.
-The student is expected to monitor the comment box from Nov.
-6-7, and at the end of the symposium on Nov.
-14. Most comments will be made close to or on Nov.
-7.
+The student is expected to monitor the comment box at the end of the symposium on Nov.
+13.

 Exhibitions and Displays: Students who present in this format will follow the instructors for poster presentations.